sauravlhs/BoardGame/README.md

       sudo apt-get install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
      ```

    - Make the file as executable and run the file as done before.
-   - Now we will create a Nexus using Docker container by running nexus3 and exposing post 8081 by using the following command
+   - Now we will create a Nexus using Docker container by running nexus3 and exposing port 8081 by using the following command

      ```bash
       docker run -d --name nexus -p 8081:8081 sonatype/nexus3:latest
      ```

-   - Now run `docker ps` tp get the container ID.
+   - Now run `docker ps` to get the container ID.
    - After running the command, we can access the host using http://IP:8081
    - Now we need to change the password for Nexus which you can do by following the steps.
    - Execute `docker exec` to access the container's bash terminal

      ```bash
       docker exec -it <container_ID> /bin/bash
      ```

      Replace the <container_ID> with your Nexus container ID
    - Navigate to Nexus Directory inside the container's bash shell, and navigate to the directory where Nexus stores its configuration: